glawson6/glawson6.github.io/app/_posts/2015-09-27-run-Mule-in-Paas.md

 $ heroku login
 </pre>

-After logging in, you can add the local Get repo to Heroku's remote repo:
+After logging in, you can add the local Git repo to Heroku's remote repo:

 <?prettify lang=sh?>
 <pre class="prettyprint">